Menu

 Register

-The venue again will be the Fell Foot, the National Trust's place at the southern end of Windermere on Friday 12th September 2025.
+The venue again will be the Fell Foot, the National Trust's place at the southern end of Windermere on (provisionally) Friday 11th September 2026.

 It's the ideal starting point if you are thinking of getting a steam boat, or just want to know more and is open to all.